silentorb/marloth-story/workbench/twold/twold-workbench.md

 The main characters are James and Nivana, and they have no relationship.

+### Desires

+So much of what makes a story engaging and driving is for the main characters to have well-defined and meaningful desires.

+#### What does James want?

+#### What does Nivana want?

+* Respect
+* Influence
+* Purpose
+* She wants power, but only as a means to an end

 ### Main Issues and Points

 ### Main Enemies